18F/micropurchase-auctions/README.md

 3. Add a label `new auction`

-4. If you are still waiting on an IAA, add the label `iaa needed`

-5. When you're ready, click the "Submit new issue" button (rather than "Create an epic").
+4. When you're ready, click the "Submit new issue" button (rather than "Create an epic").

-6. Contact [@adelevie](https://gsa-tts.slack.com/messages/@adelevie/) or [@mtorres](https://gsa-tts.slack.com/messages/@mtorres/) in the [#micropurchase-bizdev](https://gsa-tts.slack.com/messages/micropurchase-bizdev/) channel to let us know about it, or to ask any questions.
+5. Contact [@adelevie](https://gsa-tts.slack.com/messages/@adelevie/) or [@mtorres](https://gsa-tts.slack.com/messages/@mtorres/) in the [#micropurchase-bizdev](https://gsa-tts.slack.com/messages/micropurchase-bizdev/) channel to let us know about it, or to ask any questions.

 ## What happens after my issue is created?
 Someone on our team will take a look and get back to you within a couple of business days.
 We may want to work with you a little more to sharpen the requirements of the auction, or we may just run it!
 In either case, we'll keep you in the loop.